MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/devtools-guide-chromium/remote-debugging/index.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# 远程调试 Android 设备入门
+# Get started with remote debugging Android devices

-在 Android 设备上从 Windows 或 macOS 计算机远程调试实时内容。  以下教程页面教你如何完成以下操作。
+Remote debug live content on an Android device from your Windows or macOS computer.
+The following tutorial page teaches you how to complete the following actions.

-*   设置 Android 设备以进行远程调试，并从开发计算机中发现它。
+*   Set up your Android device for remote debugging, and discover it from your development machine.
-*   从开发计算机检查和调试 Android 设备上的实时内容。
+*   Inspect and debug live content on your Android device from your development machine.
-*   将 Android 设备中的内容说明截屏视频到开发计算机上的 DevTools 实例。
+*   Screencast content from your Android device onto a DevTools instance on your development machine.

 <!--
 :::image type="complex" source="../media/remote-debugging--remote-debugging.msft.png" alt-text="Remote Debugging lets you inspect a page running on an Android device from your development machine" lightbox="../media/remote-debugging--remote-debugging.msft.png":::